naftalic/ddmif/lp_and_simplex.md

 # KKT conditions for optimality

-The Karush–Kuhn–Tucker (KKT) conditions provide a necessary and sufficient condition for LP optimality.
-For maximizing the objective, $\mathbf c^T \mathbf x$, the following conditions must be satisfied:
+The Karush-Kuhn-Tucker (KKT) conditions are necessary and sufficient conditions for linear programming (LP) optimality.
+To maximize the objective $\mathbf c^T \mathbf x$, the following conditions must be satisfied:

 Primal feasibility: